gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 ## Specific to Test Code
 - Separate Arrange, Act and Assert by one line of whitespace
-- NEVER use Loops or .Where() in a Test.
-The test knows the expected outcome and references list contents directly or uses prebuilt Collection Asserts.
+- NEVER use a block syntax structure such as Loops or .Where() in a Test.
+The test has only one path and it knows the expected outcome.
+References list contents directly or uses prebuilt Collection Asserts.
-- Don't do Assert.Multiple.
+- Don't use Assert.Multiple.
 Each Assert stands on its own on its own line.